Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Main Results

 The primary runtime cost is due to Step \ref{step:7}, which we will show has a runtime that scales as $O(d^{3+D}n^4)$.
 This asymptotically dominates the runtime for finding a basis for the nullspace of a binary matrix over $\mathbb Z_2$ which can be done in $O(n^3)$ timesteps.

 The runtime to simulate qubits in the set $L_j$ is $O(d|L_j|^2|\langle G_j \rangle |)$.
 This is because it takes $O(d|L_j||\langle G_j \rangle |)$ timesteps to first evolve each Pauli operator through the Clifford circuit since there are $d|L_j|$ gates to apply and $|\langle G_j \rangle |$ operators to apply them on.
 Next, it takes $O(|L_j||\langle G_j \rangle |)$ to compute each output probability since there are $|\langle G_j \rangle |$ terms to sum in \cref{eq:outputprob} and $|L_j|$ trace products to compute for each term -- one for each qubit.
-Finally we must compute $|L_j|$ output probabilities for the sampling-to-computing reduction giving a total runtime of $O(d|L_j||\langle G_j \rangle |+ |L_j|^2|\langle G_j \rangle |) \leq O(d|L_j|^2|\langle G_j \rangle |)$.
+Finally we must compute $|L_j|$ output probabilities for the sampling-to-computing reduction giving a total runtime of $O(d|L_j||\langle G_j \rangle |+ |L_j|^2|\langle G_j \rangle |) = O(d|L_j|^2|\langle G_j \rangle |)$.

 Next we bound $\E |\langle G_j \rangle |$.
 In the noiseless case (i.e. when $M_b$ is empty), the best bound we can get is $|\langle G_j\rangle | \leq 4^{|L_j|}$, since there are four possible single-qubit Pauli operators in each location.
 However, noise causes the expected number of `surviving' Pauli operators to decay with depth and noise strength.
-This is captured in the following lemma.
+This is bounded in the following lemma, which is proven in \cref{appendix:counting}, and is obtained due to the \textit{unitarity} of the circuit.

 \begin{lemma} Using the notation of Algorithm \ref{alg:1},

 \end{lemma} \begin{corollary} Suppose $T_j$ is the runtime required to sample from $\Tr_{-L_j}(\mc C \circ \Pi_{M_b}(\rho))$.
 Then, $\E[T_j] \leq cd^2 |L_j|^2 e^{3(1-\gamma)^d |L_j|}$ where $c$ is some constant representing the cost of applying Clifford unitaries on Pauli operators. \end{corollary}